qibinchen94/fanatical-enhanced/README.md

 # ✨ Fanatical Enhanced ✨

-This script enhanced the famous marketplace **[Fanatical](https://www.fanatical.com)** adding:
+This script enhanced the famous marketplace **[Fanatical](https://www.fanatical.com)**

 * Add extra options in order page:
   * Reveal keys with one click.
   * Copy keys on excel format to the clipboard.
-  * Copy keys on a list separated by space to the clipboard.
+  * Copy keys on a list separated by space and bundles separated by rows to the clipboard, for example:

+    Key1 Key2

+    Key3 Key4 Key5 Key6

+    Key7 Key8 Key9

+  * NOTE: COPY LIST doesnt work for non-bundle purchases

 ### Supported sites